The Beatles in Mono: Limited edition

 Amazon.com advertised the set as a limited edition item in the United States.
 Less than a month prior to the set's release it was announced that the site had sold out of units.
 Less than two weeks before 9 September, many other online retailers announced the selling out of units from their inventories, including the Canadian Amazon.ca site.

-EMI announced on 3 September that more mono boxed sets were to be pressed due to high demand from online pre-orders.
-It is still to remain a "limited edition", but since it has already been certified platinum by the RIAA it was not limited to 10,000 copies as originally stated.
-As of July 2018, the CD set is still readily available; however, the vinyl box set is out of print.
-Individual mono albums on vinyl still available are Rubber Soul, Revolver, The Beatles and Mono Masters, a 3-LP set of singles.
+EMI announced on 3 September 2009 that more mono boxed sets were to be pressed due to high demand from online pre-orders.
+It was still to remain a "limited edition", but since it had already been certified platinum by the RIAA it was not limited to 10,000 copies as originally stated.

-Five years after the initial CD release, mono editions of each of the albums are available individually in the vinyl format, though the mono editions for CD are still available only in the box set.
-All of the American albums can be had on CD individually in mono paired with the original stereo mixes; this is the only other way to acquire the mono mixes on CD.
+In 2014, five years after the initial CD release, mono editions of each of the albums were released individually in vinyl format, though the mono editions for CD were still available only in the box set.
+All of the USA albums were released individually on CDs and as a box set, containing both the mono and original stereo mixes; this is the only other way to acquire the mono mixes on CD.

+The 2009 CD versions of the albums were remastered digitally; the 2014 vinyl versions were cut from original mono tapes in an all-analogue process.

 Disc listing

+The thirteen-disc (fourteen on LP) collection contains mono versions of every UK Beatles album released in true mono, plus Magical Mystery Tour, which in 1967 was only issued as an LP (in mono and stereo mixes, and augmented with the A- and B-sides of their recent singles) in the USA, Canada and a few other countries; in the UK and many other countries it was originally only issued as a 6-track double soundtrack EP (in both mono and stereo versions) and the album version wasn't issued until 1976, and then only in stereo.

-The thirteen-disc (fourteen on LP) collection contains the remastered mono versions of every Beatles album released in true mono.
-The original 1965 stereo mixes of Help! and Rubber Soul are included on the CD version as bonuses on their respective albums.
-(In 1986 both albums had been remixed by George Martin for their CD release in 1987.)
-The box contains a new two-disc compilation album titled Mono Masters, which compiles all the mono mixes of singles, B-sides and EP tracks that did not originally appear on any of the UK albums or Magical Mystery Tour.
+The box contains a new compilation album titled Mono Masters (double CD and triple LP, depending on the box version), which compiles all the mono mixes of singles, B-sides and EP tracks that did not originally appear on any of the UK albums or Magical Mystery Tour.